Logiqx/wca-ipy/docs/Future_Options.md

 Note: Although the names and results for 1st and 5th place are missing the rankings 3, 4 and 6 are still accurate.

-This is the least favoured option since the unknown results are only known to the nearest second and must therefore be spread out as described earlier (e.g. one 25.x assumed to be 25.50).
+This is the least favoured option since the unknown results are only known to the nearest second and must therefore be spread out as described above (e.g. 25.x would be assumed to be 25.50).
+It would not be known if second place is genuine since Dave might be faster than the unknown 25.x.

-The main benefit of this option is that it does not disclose the identities of seniors to the senior rankings team, should that knowledge be seen as an issue.
+The main benefit of this option is that it does not disclose the actual identities of unlisted seniors to the senior rankings team, should that be seen as an issue by the WDPC.

 ## Conclusion

-All three options will allow improved senior rankings to be produced for the senior community, tackling the issue of non-listed competitors.
+All three options will facilitate improved senior rankings for the senior community, tackling the issue of non-listed competitors.

-Implementing any one of the options will allow the senior rankings team to further meet the project goals:
+Implementing any one of the three options will allow the senior rankings team to further meet the project goals:

 1. Provide senior rankings - yes, ongoing
 2. Provide accurate rankings - yes, vastly improved